PeteVasi/dune-mountains/README.md

 ![Cura Render](1-image-editing/screen-cura.png)

 But what I really need is mountains shaped to the territory, sloping down to the edges naturally.
+And I need the mountains to look similar across the board, so I guess I need to pick a mountain range that I like and start sampling a bunch of areas around the region to trial-error them into place?

+## 1.5 A Side Tour Into Procedural Terrain Generation

+So, I'm thinking this might be easier to get done in code.
+So I start diving into Minecraft and other game procedural terrain generation.
+Like with this wonderful read: https://www.redblobgames.com/maps/terrain-from-noise/

+It's got everything I need, just a mountain of code (pun intended) between here and a possible solution.
+Then the bottom of the article mentions something that makes me thing again:
+> It bothers me somewhat that most of the code we game developers write for noise-based terrain generation
+> (including midpoint displacement) turns out to be the same as audio and image filters.

+## 2. Back Into Image Editing

 Turns out Acorn has a built-in function for that called "Generate Height Field From Mask" if I give it a white silhouette of the region: